MicrosoftDocs/Advertising/advertising/bingads-13/guides/get-started-java.md

 description: Install the Bing Ads Java SDK and discover code examples.
 ---
 # Get Started Using Java with Bing Ads API
+> [!IMPORTANT]
+> We recommend that you use Java 11 or later.
+The minimum version of Java we support is 1.8.
+You need to exlude CXF from your dependencies when using 1.8.
+You can build [this example file](https://github.com/BingAds/BingAds-Java-SDK/blob/main/examples/BingAdsDesktopApp/pom_for_java1.8.xml) with Maven.

 To get started developing Bing Ads API applications with Java, you can start with the [provided examples](code-examples.md) or follow one of the application walkthroughs for a [Web](walkthrough-web-application-java.md) or [Desktop](walkthrough-desktop-application-java.md) application.

 You will need user credentials with access to Microsoft Advertising either in [production](https://ads.microsoft.com/) or [sandbox](https://secure.sandbox.bingads.microsoft.com/Auth?EnvContext=Sandbox).
 For the production environment you will need a [production developer token](get-started.md#get-developer-token).
 All sandbox clients can use the universal sandbox developer token i.e., **BBD37VB98**.
 For more information, please see [Get Started With the Bing Ads API](get-started.md) and [Sandbox](sandbox.md#access).